-In addition to holding the position as President, he teaches courses in the Master of Rabbinic Studies Program: Sermon Preparation and Delivery, Synagogue Growth, and Development and Key Events In The Jewish Life Cycle.
-Additionally, he teaches in the Panim el Panim program.
+In addition to holding the position of President, he teaches courses in the Master of Rabbinic Studies Program: Sermon Preparation and Delivery, Congregational Growth and Development and Key Events in the Jewish Life Cycle.
+He also teaches in the Panim el Panim program.

 Ph.D.
 (Systematic Theology, Fuller Theological Seminary); MDiv.
 (Yale University Divinity School)

 Jennifer Rosner has been teaching for MJTI since 2010.
 She teaches courses on Messianic Jewish theology, Jewish-Christian Relations, and Modern Judaism.
 She is also affiliate assistant professor of Systematic Theology at Fuller Theological Seminary, and serves on the faculty of Azusa Pacific University and The King’s University.
 After spending two years living in Jerusalem, Israel, Jen currently resides in Lake Tahoe with her family.
 Jen’s doctoral dissertation, Healing the Schism: Barth, Rosenzweig and the New Jewish-Christian Encounter, was published by Fortress Press in 2015.
 She also edited Mark Kinzer’s book, Israel’s Messiah and the People of God (Cascade, 2011).
 She has published articles and presented numerous conference papers on Jewish-Christian relations, Messianic Judaism, Karl Barth, Franz Rosenzweig and other related topics.
 You can visit her website at www.jenrosner.com.